spectrocloud/librarium/docs/docs-content/troubleshooting/nodes.md

    eastus      kubernetes                     Succeeded            palette-tutorials  e78e47d8-bda5-4f0b-a694-b41443b2b2f5
    ```

-3. Use the following command to delete the `kubernetes` load balancer from your resource group.
+3. Use the following command to delete the `kubernetes` load balancer.

    ```shell
    az network lb delete --name kubernetes --resource-group <resource-group>
    ```

-4. Use the following command to list public IP addresses in your resource group and locate the `kubernetes-<hash>` load
+4. Use the following command to list public IP addresses in the the resource group to which your cluster was deployed
-   balancer.
+   and locate the `kubernetes-<hash>` load balancer.

    ```shell
    az network public-ip list --resource-group <resource-group> --output table